OpenVoiceOS/ovos-docker/docs/getting-started/docker/debug.md

 ## Run command in a container

-To execute a command inside a container without going into it, run the following command:
+Execute a command inside a container without going into it.

 === "Docker"